zeppogit/js_golden_hits/README.md

 * Password prompt demonstrates use of a Javascript do-while loop to search an array of correct passwords.
 Allows further access to webpage if there is a match.

-* Implements a regular expression (regex) to ensure an email input field is always entered the same format
+* Implements a regular expression (regex) to ensure an email input field is always entered the same format.